Key Points of the Chapter

 13. Throughout this document, the term adequate implies a system, process, procedure, or quantity that will achieve a defined response objective.

-Agency for Health Research and Quality Web site (http://www.ahrq.gov/) for information on alternate care facilities and allocation of scarce resources.
+14. Readers are encouraged to visit the Agency for Health Research and Quality Web site (http://www.ahrq.gov/) for information on alternate care facilities and allocation of scarce resources.

 15. Traditionally, patient needs are matched with available resources by evenly distributing large numbers, or very ill/injured patients, to available facilities.
 This is logistically difficult because, in a mass casualty and/or mass effect incident, many victims self-refer for medical care (i.e., arrive outside the formal EMS system).